gotouerina/ComTools/README.md

         perl GenerateCountTree.pl input_maf OurgroupName output_tree

 The output_tree contains x rows (x is the blocks of input MAF file).

+## Convert MAF into MSMC format
+This function is under writing.
+## Convert MAF into PLINK format
+This function is under writing.

 ## Cite
 Cite: Please cite website (https://github.com/gotouerina/ComTools) when you use this pipeline, there is no paper published now.